-Supporting cells in the CNS are “lumped together” as neuroglia, literally mean “nerve glue”.
+Supporting cells in the CNS are “lumped together” as neuroglia, which literally means “nerve glue”.

 - Neuroglia.
-Neuroglia include many types of cells that generally support, insulate, and protect the delicate neurons; in addition, each of the different types of neuroglia, also simply called either glia or glial cells,has special functions.
+Neuroglia includes many types of cells that generally support, insulate, and protect the delicate neurons; in addition, each of the different types of neuroglia, also simply called either glia or glial cells, has special functions.

 - Astrocytes.
 These are abundant, star-shaped cells that account for nearly half of the neural tissue; astrocytes form a living barrier between the capillaries and neurons and play a role in making exchanges between the two so they could help protect neurons from harmful substances that might be in the blood.

 - Microglia.
 These are spiderlike phagocytes that dispose of debris, including dead brain cells and bacteria.